WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. To notify that a photo was deleted, you will insert a message to the **Queue** with the specific text to display.
+1. To notify that a photo was deleted, you must insert a message to the **Queue** with the specific text to be displayed.
 Add the following highlighted code to the **DeleteConfirmed** action method.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-QueueSendMessageDelete_)